No-Bake Whipped Pumpkin Pie

 Once the flesh is nice and soft and not stringy, scoop it out of the skin and toss it in a blender or food processor.
 Blend until smooth and voilà!
 You’ve got pumpkin purée!

-You’ll need two cups of pumpkin purée for one pie, but you can use any leftover purée to eat fresh, to make puréed baby food, or even to make some homemade pumpkin spice syrup to add to coffees (I will share this recipe soon!).
+You’ll need two cups of pumpkin purée for one pie, but you can use any leftover purée to eat fresh, to make put in the freezer, or even to make some homemade pumpkin spice syrup to add to coffees (so much better than Starbucks!)

 And don’t forget to save the pumpkin seeds!
 Wash them, dry them and toss them in butter and salt and then throw them on a baking sheet at 300ºF for about half an hour and then eat them like popcorn!
 Any leftover pumpkin “guts” can be composted along with the skin and stem, meaning every part of your pumpkin gets utilized!